FlowRegSuite/pyflowreg/README.md

 pip install pyflowreg
 ```

-To install the project with full visualization support, you can install the `napari` plugin:
+To install the project with full visualization support, you can install it with the ```vis``` extra:

 ```bash
 pip install pyflowreg[vis]